cdktf/cdktf-provider-azurerm/docs/provider.java.md

 The Client Secret which should be used.
 For use When authenticating as a Service Principal using a Client Secret.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.59.0/docs#client_secret AzurermProvider#client_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.60.0/docs#client_secret AzurermProvider#client_secret}

+---

+##### `clientSecretFilePath`<sup>Optional</sup> <a name="clientSecretFilePath" id="@cdktf/provider-azurerm.provider.AzurermProvider.Initializer.parameter.clientSecretFilePath"></a>

+- *Type:* java.lang.String

+The path to a file containing the Client Secret which should be used.

+For use When authenticating as a Service Principal using a Client Secret.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.60.0/docs#client_secret_file_path AzurermProvider#client_secret_file_path}

 ---